 - Psychosocial factors may be hampering recovery and RTW.

 - The worker’s recovery has plateaued and there is risk of layoff from work.

 Secondary and Tertiary Assessments

-- The CM will provide a Job Information Worksheet (JIW) to the worker prior to the assessment.
+- Operations staff will provide a Job Information Worksheet (JIW) to the worker prior to the assessment.
 They will advise the worker to complete the JIW with their employer and have it available for the assessment.

 - MHCS will make a referral to the first appropriate and available assessment team (i.e., secondary or tertiary) taking into account the:

 - Length of time the worker has been away from regular job duties.

 - Presence of psychosocial and pain management issues.

 - Assessment teams include three to four health care providers (i.e., physician, physical therapist, occupational therapist, chiropractor or psychologist).
 The team provides:

 - A medical examination.